 - Potential for outflow track obstruction in smaller hearts - Another caveat of the carotid approach is the potential for outflow track obstruction.
 When working with smaller mice hearts, the size of the catheter relative to that of the aorta can impact the outflow of blood from the ventricle, impacting on the hemodynamics of the heart by causing an increase in afterload.
 3

-- Not appropriate for disease models of extreme hypertension or serve atherosclerosis.
+- Not appropriate for disease models of extreme hypertension or severe atherosclerosis.

 See Pál Pacher et al. (2008) Nature Protocol for more information.